clarifyhq/desktop-app-releases/README.md

 3. Open the downloaded file and follow the installation instructions to add the app to your Applications folder.

 ## Stay updated
-Check out our [website](https://getclarify.ai/) for news, updates, and tutorials on making the most out of Clarify.
+Check out our [website](https://clarify.ai/) for news, updates, and tutorials on making the most out of Clarify.

 ## Need help?
 If you encounter any issues or have questions:
-- Visit our [Support Page](https://getclarify.ai/support) for FAQs and guides.
+- Visit our [Support Page](https://clarify.ai/support) for FAQs and guides.
-- Contact us at **support@getclarify.ai** for assistance.
+- Contact us at **support@clarify.ai** for assistance.

 Thank you for choosing Clarify! 🚀